Meet the Owners!

 To date, Marissa continues to be a full time Behavior Analyst and is dedicated to bringing that motivational, enriching learning environment to children with a wide variety of developmental disabilities.
 We Rock the Spectrum- Kids Gym is the perfect mesh between her love for physical education and special education.

 Lea is a Jacksonville native who is very passionate about her work.
-She currently lives in St. Augustine, Florida with her husband, Christopher, and their newest addition, Addison Mae, who arrived this past October.
+She currently lives in St. Augustine, Florida with her husband, Christopher, daughter, Addison, and their newest addition to the family, Dawson!
 In both high school and college, Lea actively participated in extra-curricular clubs at school, specific to working with children with disabilities.
 Lea received both her Bachelors and Masters Degree from the University of North Florida.
 Her undergraduate degree is in Special Education, with a concentration in Deaf Education.
 Her studies in this area led her to explore her interests in other disciplines.
 She went on to complete her Graduate Degree in the same field, with a concentration in Applied Behavior Analysis.
 Lea volunteered her time at the Florida School for the Deaf and Blind as part of her internship as well as alternate sites working one-on-one with children with special needs.